dark-kitt/less-kb-JavaScript-animation-library/README.md

 	drawPath();
 	textTyping();

 Usage of all functions is explained in `animation-library/_examples`.
-Open the html file in your editor to see what is required.
+The requirements for each function are explained in the html file.